Peterkamoah/transacteasy/docs/PRD.md

     *   As a **Supplier**, I want to understand the reasoning behind the AI's suggestions.

 ### 3.7.
 AI Change Tracking System
 *   **Description**: A meta-feature for development.
-A structured documentation system within the codebase to track requirements and tasks.
+A structured documentation system within the codebase to track requirements, tasks, changes, and errors.
 *   **User Stories**:
     *   As a developer, I want a clear PRD to understand the product vision and goals.
     *   As a developer, I want a task list derived from the PRD to track implementation progress.
     *   As a developer, I want a changelog that documents major AI-driven code changes in a commit-style format to understand the evolution of the codebase.
+    *   As a developer, I want a log of past errors and their solutions to avoid repeating mistakes and to understand the system's history.

 ---